sealmindset/EdgeTPU/README.md

-# Coral AI PCIe Edge TPU on Pineberry Board for a Raspberry Pi 5
+# Coral AI PCIe Edge TPU on Pineberry for a RPi 5

 Carefully, install the board to the Pi.